ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 * Standard user accounts have a storage quota of 20 GB.
 To gain access to much larger storage pools, PIs have the option to rent or own storage space.
 * Storage rental option

-    * $1000 per 10TB of usable and backed up storage space.
+    * $1000 per 10TB of usable and backed up storage space per year.
+In comparison, the maintenance cost for the same amount of owned storage is $260 per year (see below).
 The storage pool is shared among all user accounts of a registered lab.

 ## Ownership models